MassimoTrionfante/Weedim_VirtualPiano/README.md

 First, make sure you have Weedim running on any device (in case you're not, get the repo here: https://github.com/MassimoTrionfante/Weedim).
 Keep in mind the IP address and the port you choose for running the Weedim Web Services.

 The app's first activity has 3 buttons:
-- START: start the app right away, the URL used is the default one used for its developing.
-On 99% cases, it won't work on your end;
+- START: starts the app right away.
+It's the button to press if you want to use the app as a virtual piano only;
-- SETTINGS: makes you able to set the URL of the machine where you are running Weedim's Web Services before starting the main activity.
-For now, this is the recommended alternative, since Weedim doesn't run on a static URL address yet;
+- SETTINGS: brings you to an activity which makes you able to set the URL of the machine where you are running Weedim's Web Services.
+For now, this is the recommended alternative if you want to use the app together with Weedim's web interface, since Weedim doesn't run on a static URL address yet;
 - EXIT: closes the app in the clean way;

 Once you get in the main activity, your screen will automatically go in landscape mode, and you'll see a piano with many buttons on it.